OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 #### The need for new UI components

 A step UI component is a part of the step package framework that lets the step authors define the user interface of the step.
 When the ECS project started, the framework supported most of the basic UI components that can be used to construct an interface with the same look and feel as other built-in Octopus steps.
-However, while working on the project, the team realized some advanced components were needed, such as the container image selector component.
+However, the team realized some advanced components were needed, such as the container image selector component.

 One feature that required a new UI component was the ability to allow exporting step information to a CloudFormation Template.
 Implementing these new UI components in our declarative UI presented some challenges.
 As this is a shared set of components for all step packages, we had to consider how to make the new component generic enough so it could be used by other step packages but still support all the functions required for the ECS steps.
 This challenge is a conscious trade-off built into the framework that significantly reduces the complexity of authoring a new step at the cost of exposing only a subset of Octopus functionality to the steps.